kartik-v/bootstrap-fileinput/README.md

 ![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)

-> NOTE: The latest version of the plugin is v4.3.7 (under development).
-Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.
+> NEW: Preview the new theme **Krajee Explorer** for `bootstrap-fileinput` released in v4.3.7.
+Refer the [Krajee Explorer Demo](http://plugins.krajee.com/file-krajee-explorer-demo) on configuring this theme.

 ## Documentation and Demo